 The rocky shore....

-The oldest park east of the Mississippi, the Arcadia National Park is located along the rugged coastline in Main near Bar Harbor.
+The oldest park east of the Mississippi, the Acadia National Park is located along the rugged coastline in Maine near Bar Harbor.
 This diverse park offers activities for all interests.
 Explore the shoreline and the tide pools, or for a different perspective, hop on a cruise tour and learn the history while enjoying the scenery.
 Back on land, keep your eye out for moose, deer, and black bear that roam the park.
 Don’t forget to look up and spot the 300+ species of birds including the Peregrine Falcons and Bald Eagles.
 For unparalleled views, a trip to the top of Cadillac Mountain is a must.
 Head out early and enjoy the sunrise from this beautiful vantage point.

 The jewels of Canada...

 Banff National Park located in Alberta, offers visitors unparalled views of this mountains regions from the lakes to the glacier peaks.
 One of the many jewels of the park, Lake Louise sparkles with his emerald green glacier fed waters.
 Explore the park on foot, on a raft, or on skis.
 Keep an eye out for wildlife including cougar, elk, moose, bear, wolverine and bighorn sheep.
 View the many glaciers and ice fields along the Icefields Parkway, connecting Banff to Jasper National Park.